blackpuppy/docs/en/core-libraries/components/authentication.rst

     :param array $user: Array of logged in user data.

     Takes an array of user data to login with.
 Allows for manual logging of users.
 Calling user() will populate the session value with the provided information.
 If no user is provided, AuthComponent will try to identify a user using the current request information.
 See :php:meth:`AuthComponent::identify()`

 .. php:method:: logout()

-    :return: A string url to redirect the logged out user to.
+    :return: A string URL to redirect the logged out user to.

     Logs out the current user.